 Bishop Laney Post 16 Provision

-As a new provision for Soham and Ely, we know that students will come to study at Bishop Laney Sixth Form with a purpose in mind.
-Whether you are hoping to use your studies here to move directly on to higher education, work or an apprenticeship, our pathway approach will help you build a course that’s right for you.
+Whether you are hoping to use your studies here to move directly on to higher education, work or an apprenticeship, our approach will help you build a course that’s right for you.

-Students who have left the our current sixth form, have been well prepared to take the next steps into adult life, and Bishop Laney Sixth Form will continue to focus on this, preparing you for professional life, allowing you a wide range of options to choose from.
+Students who leave Bishop Laney, have been well prepared to take the next steps into adult life, and we will continue to focus on this, preparing you for professional life, allowing you a wide range of options to choose from.

 For the 30% or so who choose to go into employment or apprenticeships, prospects in the Soham and Ely area are currently better than in most of the rest of the UK.
 In recent years, students from the College have found employment or training with, amongst others, Price Waterhouse, Carl Zeiss, the John Lewis Partnership, Arcadia and ABN AMRO.

 Others have stayed on at the sixth form - or enrolled with other further education colleges - to complement their courses with additional FE study, specialising for a future career or preparing for a future university application.